 6.47.1 Applicability to language

+The vulnerabilities in TR 24772-1 exist in Java when working with components that had been developed in other languages.
 Interfacing with other languages can be difficult.
 Though Java attempts to make interfacing with other languages easier, it can still be rather complicated.
 Foreign Function Interfaces (FFI) are one way to provide a clean API for communicating between the languages.
 The Java Native Interface (JNI) is a typical FFI designed to make a foreign function interface easier and safer.
 JNI can be used to interface with C/C++, assembly and other languages.
 The pitfalls of using JNI or other FFI are generally that of impacted performance and, because of the many issues related to interfacing between languages, correctness potentially causing issues where the code may sometimes work, but not reliably because of the complexities of the interface.
 FFIs can introduce issues that are difficult to debug because of the complexities and lack of transparency within the interface.

 6.47.2 Guidance to language users